grace-ac/sr320.github.io/_posts/2019-11-22-pooled-6-new-samples.md

 | warm        | 12  | 1                | 230.1          | 13          | 6.214689266  | 41.00446376  | 2            | 26.3            | 1025.817397       | 39.00446376      |

 There's at least 1000ng of RNA in all pooled samples!! :fireworks: :tada:
-Things are ready to go to a sequencing facility.